-Issuance of Post-Closing Convertible Notes-In connection with the Closing of the Business Combination, the Company issued to SoftBank senior subordinated convertible notes in the aggregate principal amount of \$528.6 million (the "Post-Closing Convertible Notes"), \$550.0 million less approximately \$21.4 million released to the Company at the Closing from Aurora's trust account, pursuant to an Indenture, dated as of August 22, 2023 (the "Indenture").
-The Post-Closing Convertible Notes bear 1% interest per annum and mature on August 22, 2028, unless earlier converted or redeemed.
+Issuance of Post-Closing Convertible Notes-Note-In connection with the Closing of the Business Combination, the Company issued to SB Northstar LP, a Cayman Islands exempted limited partnership and an affiliate of SoftBank Group Corp., a senior subordinated convertible notes note in the aggregate principal amount of \$528.6 million (the "Post-Closing Convertible Notes" "Convertible Note"), \$550.0 million less approximately \$21.4 million released to the Company at the Closing from Aurora's trust account, pursuant to an Indenture, dated as of August 22, 2023 (the "Indenture").
+The Post-Closing Convertible Notes bear Note bears 1% interest per annum and matures on August 22, 2028, unless earlier converted or redeemed.
 Per the Indenture, the Company may elect to pay all or any portion of interest in kind by issuing to the holder of such note an additional note or in cash.
-Upon issuing the Convertible Notes, the loan commitment asset on Better's balance sheet as of December 31, 2022 in the amount of \$16.1 million, associated with the right to draw the Post-Closing Convertible Notes, is reflected as a debt discount which will be amortized as part of interest expense over the term of the Post-Closing Convertible Notes.
+Upon issuing the

+The Convertible Notes, the loan commitment asset on Better's balance sheet as of December 31, 2022 in the amount of \$16.1 million, associated with the right to draw the Post-Closing Convertible Notes, Note is reflected as a debt discount which will be amortized as part of interest expense over the term of the Post-Closing Convertible Notes.
 As of September 30, 2023, the carrying amount of the Post-Closing Convertible Notes was \$513.0 million on the condensed consolidated balance sheets.

-The Post-Closing Convertible Notes are convertible, at the option of SoftBank, into shares of the Company's Class A common stock, with an initial conversion rate per \$1,000 principal amount of Post-Closing Convertible Notes equal to (a) \$1,000 divided by (b) a dollar amount equal to 115% of the First Anniversary VWAP (as defined in the Indenture), subject to adjustments as described therein.
+The Post-Closing Convertible Notes are convertible, at the option of SoftBank, SB Northstar, into shares of the Company's Class A common stock, with an initial conversion rate per \$1,000 principal amount of Post-Closing Convertible Notes Note equal to (a) \$1,000 divided by (b) a dollar amount equal to 115% of the First Anniversary VWAP (as defined in the Indenture), subject to adjustments as described therein.
 The Indenture provides that the First Anniversary VWAP may be no less than \$8.00 and no greater than \$12.00, subject to adjustments as described therein.
-The Post-Closing Convertible Notes may be redeemed at the option of the Company at a redemption price of 115% of par plus accrued interest in cash, at any time on or before the 30th trading day prior to the maturity date of the Post-Closing Convertible Notes if the last reported sale price of the Class A common stock has been at least 130% of the conversion price then in effect for at least 20 trading days during the 30 trading day period ending on, and including, the trading day immediately preceding the date of notice of optional redemption.
+The Post-Closing Convertible Notes Note may be redeemed at the option of the Company at a redemption price of 115% of par plus plus accrued interest in cash, at any time on or before the 30th trading day prior to the maturity date of the Post-Closing Convertible Notes Note if the last reported sale price of the Class A common stock has been at least 130% of the conversion price then in effect for at least 20 trading days during the 30 trading day period ending on, and including, the trading day immediately preceding the date date of notice of optional redemption.